 SWISS SLEEPOVER AT CAMPING AAREGG

-If I mention Switzerland I imagine your mind is putting together a scene of a snow covered mountain skyline, chairlifts ascending skyward, snowboarders carving out paths in the snow and possibly an evening of Apres Ski, and in all fairness, you wouldn’t be wrong.
-But what about Switzerland in Summer.
+If I mention Switzerland, I imagine your mind is putting together a scene of a snow covered mountain skyline, chairlifts ascending skyward, snowboarders carving out paths in the snow and possibly an evening of Apres Ski, and in all fairness, you wouldn’t be wrong.
+But what about Switzerland in the Summer?
 There is a completely different side to this alpine region that many never see.
 Beautiful blue skies, scenic mountain passes and spectacular panoramic views that stretch as far as the eyes and mountains allow; and everywhere is so green and vibrant, the lakes as turquoise as amethyst.
-Switzerland is truly a beautiful place.
+Switzerland is truly a beautiful place and Camping Aaregg is no exception.
 There just aren’t enough adjectives in the dictionary to do Switzerland justice.

 ARE WE NEARLY THERE YET